paralin/starred/README.md

 ## HTML

+- [pmndrs/cannon-es-debugger](https://github.com/pmndrs/cannon-es-debugger) - Wireframe debugger for use with cannon-es https://github.com/react-spring/cannon-es
+- [davedoesdev/bpmux](https://github.com/davedoesdev/bpmux) - Node stream multiplexing with back-pressure on each stream
+- [hunar4321/particle-life](https://github.com/hunar4321/particle-life) - A simple program to simulate artificial life using attraction/reuplsion forces between many particles
+- [tabler/tabler](https://github.com/tabler/tabler) - Tabler is free and open-source HTML Dashboard UI Kit built on Bootstrap
 - [whatwg/streams](https://github.com/whatwg/streams) - Streams Standard
+- [tombetthauser/watercolor-basics](https://github.com/tombetthauser/watercolor-basics) - Some personal stuff that I observed help frustrated and talented art students over 10+ years making, learning and teaching art professionally for no reason.
 - [manjaro-pinephone/phosh-dev](https://github.com/manjaro-pinephone/phosh-dev) - Development Builds of Phosh for the Pinephone
+- [gradio-app/gradio](https://github.com/gradio-app/gradio) - Create UIs for your machine learning model in Python in 3 minutes
 - [aaryanporwal/uprighthelper](https://github.com/aaryanporwal/uprighthelper) - To have a proper posture🪑, you need to stay upright while sitting.
 This website uses machine learning model to learn patterns 👣  in your posture and helps your back by keeping you in a proper posture.
 - [GTFOBins/GTFOBins.github.io](https://github.com/GTFOBins/GTFOBins.github.io) - GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems
 - [whatwg/html](https://github.com/whatwg/html) - HTML Standard
+- [trickest/cve](https://github.com/trickest/cve) - Gather and update all available and newest CVEs with their PoC.
 - [w3c/ServiceWorker](https://github.com/w3c/ServiceWorker) - Service Workers
 - [NVIDIA/DIGITS](https://github.com/NVIDIA/DIGITS) - Deep Learning GPU Training System
 - [bibanon/bibanon](https://github.com/bibanon/bibanon) - The Bibliotheca Anonoma: A wikified library of the internet's treasures.
 Researching Something Awful, 2channel, 4chan, and other imageboard/textboard communities.
 - [rust-lang/compiler-team](https://github.com/rust-lang/compiler-team) - A home for compiler team planning documents, meeting minutes, and other such things.
 - [humphd/browser-shell](https://github.com/humphd/browser-shell) - A Linux command-line shell in the browser
 - [oduwsdl/warrick](https://github.com/oduwsdl/warrick) - Recover lost websites from the Web Infrastructure
-- [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - This is a full computer management web site.
-With MeshCentral, you can run your own web server and it to remotely manage and control computers on a local network or anywhere on the internet.
-Once you
+- [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - A complete web-based remote monitoring and management web site.
+Once setup you can install agents and perform remote desktop session to devices on the local network or over the Internet.
 - [ati/heatmap](https://github.com/ati/heatmap) - RF frequency heatmap using Google Maps API
 - [jareware/chilipie-kiosk](https://github.com/jareware/chilipie-kiosk) - Easy-to-use Raspberry Pi image for booting directly into full-screen Chrome, with built-in convenience features for unattended operation.
 Perfect for dashboards and build monitors.
 - [hamukazu/lets-get-arrested](https://github.com/hamukazu/lets-get-arrested) - This project is intended to protest against the police in Japan